AdobeDocs/experience-manager-gems.en/help/gems/aem65-readyfortheworld-translationintegration-bestpractices.md

 # AEM 6.5 Ready for the World - Translation Integration & Best Practices{#aem-ready-for-the-world-translation-integration-best-practices}

+This session will present current AEM translation capabilities and best practices for managing multilingual web sites.
+You will learn how to structure global websites and, use language copies, live copies and MSM.
+The session also covers how to achieve easier, faster and more manageable content translation using the advance features.

 **Presented by:**

 * Ankur Sial, Computer Scientist, Adobe